lj3954/quickosdl/README.md

 which allows this tool to work reliably, keeping up with new OS releases, without requiring constant updates.

-The OS list begins downloading when the program first launches, which will result in fewer delays, as the user has to make a selection (architecture) beforehand.
+The OS list begins downloading when the program first launches, which will result in fewer delays, as the user has to make a selection (architecture) before the list is displayed.
+On fast connections, the list will be available effectively immediately.

 Initially, I started writing this tool in Golang using the bubbletea TUI library, but I wasn't particularly fond of its implementation of the Elm architecture in Golang (due to its poor type system).
 Therefore, I switched the project